Do You Shampoo After Bleach?

 Using a repairing mask is basically a must for the first few weeks (or even months) after bleaching your hair.

-Remember that your hair loses a lot of moisture and fatty acids with bleaching.
-It also uses a lot of keratin.
+Remember that bleaching can cause your hair to lose a significant amount of moisture and fatty acids.
+It also contains a substantial amount of keratin.

-So a weekly hair mask is a great way to replenish some of those lost nutrients.
-This one by Kloraine has moisturizing ingredients as well as a keratin complex to help target all those issues.
+This one by Kloraine features moisturizing ingredients, as well as a keratin complex, to help target various issues.

 You can also make your own masks – they’re pretty easy to make!
-Look up some DIY recipes for hair masks containing coconut oil.
+Research some DIY recipes for hair masks that contain coconut oil.

 Reduce Heat Exposure

-Embrace your hair’s natural texture or explore heatless techniques like heatless curls, that are fun and easy to achieve.
+Embrace your hair’s natural texture or explore heatless techniques, such as heatless curls, which are fun and easy to achieve.

 Trim Frequently

 There is a myth that trimming hair makes it grow faster.
-While it doesn’t quite work like that, trimming your hair does allow your hair to grow longer because the ends won’t be breaking off as much.
+While it doesn’t quite work like that, cutting your hair does allow your hair to grow longer because the ends won’t break off as much.

-If you want your hair to grow healthy and long, especially after bleaching, getting it cut regularly is a must.
+If you want your hair to grow healthy and long, especially after bleaching, regular haircuts are essential.

 Final Thoughts

-There’s been a lot of confusion about whether or not you should use shampoo after bleaching your hair.
+There has been a lot of confusion about whether or not to use shampoo after bleaching your hair.

 It all comes down to this: don’t shampoo your hair for at least 24 hours after bleaching unless it’s required to wash out any dyes or toners you’re putting over your bleached hair.